matsev/spring-testing/README.md

 A pure Mockito test that does not use any Spring releated tools is exemplified in *src/test/java/com/jayway/controller/BankControllerBasicTest*.

-If mock object is used as a Spring bean in an application context, it should be *reset* `Before` or `@After` a test to certify that it is always in clean state before the next test is executed.
+If mock object is used as a Spring bean in an application context, it should be *reset* `@Before` or `@After` a test to certify that it is always in clean state before the next test is executed.

 ### Controller Tests

 The test *src/test/java/com/jayway/controller/BankControllerRequestTest.java* uses the existing `MockHttpServletRequest` and `MockHttpServletRespone` classes.
-The test *src/test/java/com/jayway/controller/BankControllerMvcTest.java* is based on the `MockMvc` framework.
+The test *src/test/java/com/jayway/controller/BankControllerMvcTest.java* is based on the `Spring MVC Test Framework`.

 ### Integration Tests